GrinonBarrett/Taksidos/Extras/Character Creation/Classes/Rogue.md

 • **Bravery Among Friends**.
 You must possess the Bravery feature before selecting this edge.
 Anytime you perform a save against a Fear affect, you may spend any amount of Luck.
 Yourself and each creature of your choice which can perceive you gain a bonus to their save equal to the luck spent this way.

+• **Focused Efforts**.
+If you spend 5 or more luck on a skill check and it is acritical success, you recover a point of luck.

 • **Fortune**.
 Your maximum luck pool increases by 2.

 • **Fortune Favors**.
 You must possess the Fortune feature before selecting this edge.
-Your Fortune feature now increases your maximum luck pool by an amount equal to your heroism.
+Your Fortune feature now increases your maximum luck pool by an amount equal to half of your level.

 • **Grand Feat**.
 When performing a check or save, you may choose to roll 2d8 + your heroism in place of the 3d6.
 You must perform a rest before doing so again.